"

 • MLO 4.4: Identify common accommodations, modifications, and services within IEPs.
 (CLO IV, InTASC 2h, 6u, 7m)

-• becoming easily frustrated,
+• Become easily frustrated

-• having difficulty following directions,
+• Have difficulty following directions

-• not completing work or homework,
+• Not complete work or homework,

-• difficulty remembering or retaining learned skills,
+• Have difficulty remembering or retaining learned skills,

 definition